jdstelly/unity-programming-theory/README.md

 # unity-programming-theory
 Unity Jr. Programmer course submission.

-This repo is from my study of the Unity Jr. Programmer course.
+This repo is for the final project of the Unity Jr. Programmer course.
 It's meant to demonstrate an understanding of object oriented programming principles.
 All of the programming occurs in the ./Programming-Theory-Project/Assets/Scripts/ directory, if you're interested in reviewing the scripts.

 You can play with the WebGL build of the demo at https://play.unity.com/mg/other/webgl-builds-216351.